-Lambdas are the functional key to free us from the hassles of imperative programming.
-By changing the way we program, with a feature now baked into Java, we can write code that's not only elegant and concise, but also less prone to errors; more efficient; and easier to optimize, enhance, and parallelize.
+Lambdas, which are anonymous functions, are the functional key to relieve us from the hassles of imperative programming.
+Unlike methods, which belong to a class, lambdas are free-standing functions we can create within methods.
+By changing the way we program and by making use of lambdas, we can write code that's not only elegant and concise but also less prone to errors; more efficient; and easier to optimize, enhance, and parallelize.